Auto Staff Scheduling Software | Guide to Employee Scheduling 2021

 Step four - measure and improve your shift schedule

 As one shift schedule ends, another begins and so comes an opportunity for you to reassess your master template and ensure it still aligns with your business and employees’ best interests.

 Evaluate your staff schedule with the below points:

 Continuously consider sales forecasts and footfall to adapt your schedule in accordance.
 Even tiny improvements to accurate traffic and resource requirements will have a positive impact on labour costs and productivity.

 Save time with Rotageek’s machine learning forecasting algorithms.
 Rotageek’s AI-driven forecasting engine uses historic data, recent trends and event effects to accurately predict the labour demand for each task by location by quarter hour increment.

 Having oversight of your employees’ availability will considerably assist future changes to your staff scheduling.
 Look for spikes in annual leave requests, illnesses or requested shift patterns.

-Use the data from your automatic scheduling software to analyse attendance and performance and make sure your critical roles are filled by the most reliable people.
+Use the data from your rota planning software to analyse attendance and performance and make sure your critical roles are filled by the most reliable people.